JunehyukYoo/etch-a-sketch/README.md

    ```
 3. Open `index.html` in your browser.

-## Usage (in progress)
+## Usage
-- Hover over the grid to "draw"
+- Click and hover over the grid to "draw"
 - Use the buttons to:
-  - Change grid size
-  - Reset the sketchpad
+  - Erase the sketchpad
   - Toggle different color modes

 ## Future Improvements
+- Allow for selection of different colors
 - Add an eraser tool
 - Save and load drawings
 - Mobile-friendly version